-Keep a few snacks and some water nearby during breastfeeding sessions, as most mothers become real thirsty and hungry while they nurse.
+Keep a few snacks and some water nearby during breastfeeding sessions, as most mothers become really thirsty and hungry while they nurse.

 Make it clear at the hospital that you intend on breastfeeding, this is so that they do not give your baby any supplements unnecessarily.
 Do not supplement your baby with anything, breast milk will see to all your baby’s needs; under normal circumstances, your baby does not need extra fluids such as water!

-Remember that your baby’s tummy is very small the first few days and the little bit of colostrum that you produce, is enough to fill his/her tummy.
+Remember that your baby’s belly is tiny the first few days and the little bit of colostrum that you produce, is enough to fill his/her tummy.
 As you continue to breastfeed, your milk supply will increase to meet your baby’s growing needs.